VictorTagayun/ExerciseBuddy/README.md

 ## Cozmo - Exercise Buddy
 Cozmo throws a tantrum when asked to workout, after waking up (for example, when you say "it's time for some exercise cozmo").
-Then he starts exercising with the cube.
-You can make him change pace by giving him commands ("Faster" or "Slower").
+After a couple of tries, he finally gives in and starts exercising with the cube.
+You can make him change pace by giving him commands
+("Faster" or "Slower").
 After it becomes too fast for him to handle, he becomes too tired and dozes off.

 ## Dependencies